CarloGem/ACC-POConcept/NNNN-template/README.md

 nitty-gritty.
 -->

-Introduce RefusedFalseAccept (RFA) AdmissionCheck and controller.
+Introduce ReduceFalseAdmission (RFA) AdmissionCheck and controller.

 After a Guaranteed Workload passes the preadmission phase, where Kueue checks if there are enough available resources in the ClusterQuota that can be consumed, RFA will perform an additional control.

-RFA will check if there is at least one combination of one or more Nodes that can host the incoming Workload: to do so, the incoming Workload's resource limits will be compared with the available resources on suitable Nodes (meaning Nodes whose metadata do not provoke any conflict with the metadata of the incoming Workload).
+RFA will check if there is at least one combination of one or more Nodes that can host the incoming Workload: to do so, the incoming Workload's resource limits will be compared with the available resources on suitable Nodes.
+Suitable Nodes are those whose labels and Taints are compatible with the incoming Workload.

 Since we want to evaluate only Workloads with a Guaranteed QoS against similar Workloads, RFA will consider as unavailable only the resources already allocated for running Guaranteed Workloads on the Cluster.
 For the same reason, if an incoming Workload does not have a Guaranteed QoS, it won't be checked by RFA AdmissionCheck (leading to an auto-admission).

-If a Workload is accepted by RFA, then the Kube Scheduler will take care of the actual scheduling; if RFA rejects it, for now, the Workload will retry admission after a few seconds.
+If a Workload is accepted by RFA, then the Kube Scheduler will take care of the actual scheduling; if RFA rejects it, for now, the Workload will be requeued for an AdmissionCheck later.

-Without this check performed by RFA, there may be scenarios where a Guaranteed Workload is admitted by Kueue, but the resources on the Cluster are spread across the Nodes in a way that makes it impossible for Kubernetes to actually schedule it.
-Thanks to RFA, we want to decrease the chances of this happening.
+The proposed AdmissionCheck reduces the chances for Kueue to falsely admit a Workload.

 ### User Stories (Optional)